Police say ‘no threat’ after Capitol evacuated over aircraft in area

 “The aircraft no longer poses a threat to the Capitol Complex and [Capitol Police] is now preparing buldings for entry,” according to an advisory.

-The US Army’s Golden Knights parachute team jumped from a military plane into Nationals Park for a demonstration during a Nationals game against the Arizona Diamondbacks.
+The US Army’s Golden Knights parachute team jumped from a twin-engine military plane into Nationals Park for a demonstration during a Nationals game against the Arizona Diamondbacks.

 Capitol Police were not told about the plane carrying the team, prompting the evacuation order.

 According to the flight-tracking website Flight Radar, the plane left the military airbase at Joint Base Andrews in nearby Maryland at 6.09pm.
-Capitol Police issued the evacuation order at 6.32pm, stirring brief panic at the Capitol.
+Capitol Police issued the evacuation order at 6.32pm, stirring brief panic at the Capitol, though the plane appeared to be clear of what is largely restricted airspace over the Capitol area.

 Within minutes, the agency reported there was “no threat” to the area.